marijnh/Eloquent-JavaScript/06_object.md

 can be used as a more robust alternative to the `in` operator when you want to ignore the prototype's properties.
 But what if your map needs to include the word `"hasOwnProperty"`?
-You won't be able to call that method anymore, because the object's own property hides the method value.
+You won't be able to call that method anymore because the object's own property hides the method value.

 Can you think of a way to call `hasOwnProperty` on an object that has